ronen567/just-the-docs/docs/linear-regression-new.md

 title: inear Regression NEW!!
 ---

-# Layout Utilities
-{: .no_toc }

-## Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}

----

-# An Intro to Supervised Learning, Linear Regression and Gradient Descent
+# Linear Regression and Analytical Solution

-The essence of machine learning is the predictor.
-The curenntly commonly used predictort of Supervised Learning is **Logistic Regression**.
-Logistic Regression will be presented with details on a post which follows.
+When speaking of Supervised Learning, curenntly **Logistic Regression** is the commonly used predictor.
+We'll present it in a post which follows.
 Still, this post is about another predictor model, the **Linear Predictor** aka **Linear Regression**.
-Though not commonly used for Supervised Learning, it is a relatively simple model, which might be a good point to start with, and gain familiarity with some of the predictors' principles.
+Though not as commonly used for Supervised Learning, it is a relatively simple model, which might be a good point to start with, and gain familiarity with some of the predictors' principles.

-Eq.
-1 presnets the Linear Prediction formula.
+At its name Linear Predictor implies, the predicted output is modeled as a linear combination ofthe input set data, as shown in Eq.
+1. Eq.1 presents \\(\\hat{y}\\) which is the estimated value of y, which is modeled by a linear combination of the input set (AKA input features ), \\(X={x_i}\\) while b and  {w_i}, i=1:n are the predictor's coeffcients.
+The estimation residual, AKA error is denoted by e.

 #### Eq.
 1: Linear Prediction

 $$\\y = \hat{y} + e = b+\sum_{j=1}^{n}w_jx_j +e$$

-Eq.1 presents \\(\\hat{y}\\) which estimates y, by a linear combination of the input set (AKA input features ), \\(X={x_i}\\) while b and  {w_i}, i=1:n are the predictor's coeffcients.
-The estimation residual, AKA error is denoted by e.
+Eq.1 presents \\(\\hat{y}\\) which is an estimation for y, computed by as a linear combination of the inputdata set  \\(X={x_i}\\) (AKA input features ).
+The predictor's coefficients are b and  {w_i}, i=1:n, and \\(\epsilon\\) is the estimation's residual, AKA error.

-Now let's present 2 example prediction scenario, and illustrate the Linear Predictior on each.
-The first example will present a first order Linear Predictor and the second, a second order linear predictor.

-Let's start:
+Here's an example of Linear Predictor which is a part of a Supervised Learning Regression sceanrio.
+We use this example to illustrate the Linear Predictor's solution while mathematically presenting the development of the predicto'rs calculation.

-Table 1 presents a set of example data points: Each datapoint represents an example of an appartment, where the given data x is the floor number, and the input data's label y, is the price.
-Based on this, we should set a model which can predict an apartment price, based on its floor.
-(Obviously Floor number by itself is not sufficient for apartment price prediction, so are 6 examples anyway, but still this example meant to ilustrate a first order predictor).
+Let's start with a simplified form of the example, presented in Table 1.
+The table holds a set of 5 example data points: 5 example appartments floor labeled by their price.
+Here x is the floor number, and y is the price.
+Based on this, we should set a model to predict an apartment price, based on its floor.
+(Obviously Floor number by itself is not sufficient for apartment price prediction, so is the small number of examples, i.e. 5 examples, but still, we can go with it for the sake of example's simplicity.

-### Table 1:  Apartments price prediction - single feature
+#### Table 1:  Apartments price prediction - single feature

 |Floor    |Price (M $)|